AdBlue fault codes • No-start countdown • Breakdown risk

 P204F – Reductant System Performance

 P204F is a system-level fault.
-It appears when the ECU sees poor emissions control over multiple drive cycles.
-This code often follows pressure, heater, or injector faults.
+It appears when the ECU sees poor emissions conversion across several drive cycles.
+This code often follows pressure, heater or injector faults.

 - AdBlue warnings that return after topping up